ucsf-wynton/wynton-website-hpc/docs/scheduler/queues.md

   - Quota: Unlimited (all users)
   - Purpose: General needs

-* **short.q**:
+* **member.q**:
-  - Maximum runtime: 30 minutes
+  - Maximum runtime: 2 weeks
-  - Process priority: 10 (medium)
+  - Process priority: 0 (higest)
-  - Quota: 200 (queued or active) jobs per user (all users)
+  - Quota: Proportional to your labs share on the cluster (priority users only)
-  - Purpose: Low-latency needs, e.g. pipeline prototyping and quick turn-around analysis
+  - Purpose: Research groups who need more computational resources than the above communal queues can contribute resources to the Wynton cluster and gain priority access corresponding to the contribution

 * **ondemand.q**:
   - Maximum runtime: Per agreement